rocketeers/rocketeer/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via pull requests on [Github](https://github.com/rocketeers/rocketeer).
+We accept contributions via pull requests on [Github].
 Please make all pull requests to the `develop` branch, not the `master` branch.

 ## Before posting an issue